-- The expulsion shall commence with the date of the School Board's final order or, in the case of a student with a disability, the date established by the IEP/504 Team.
+- 1. The expulsion shall commence with the date of the School Board's final order or, in the case of a student with a disability, the date established by the IEP/504 Team.
 However, the term of exclusion from the regular school shall not exceed one calendar year from the date of the offense.
-Additionally, the expulsion shall be held in abeyance and the student shall be given the opportunity to participate in an Expulsion Abeyance Program as established by the District. - 2.
-If a student enrolls in a District established Expulsion Abeyance Program or in a program designated by the Superintendent/designee and successfully completes the program or is issued a high school diploma, the expulsion shall not be documented on the student's official transcript. - 3.
+Additionally, the expulsion shall be held in abeyance and the student shall be given the opportunity to participate in an established Expulsion Abeyance Program. - 2.
+If a student enrolls in an Expulsion Abeyance Program or in a program designated by the Superintendent/designee and successfully completes the program or is issued a high school diploma, the expulsion shall not be documented on the student's official transcript. - 3.
 The District substance abuse/expulsion case manager shall monitor/verify that the student has completed the expulsion abeyance or agreed upon program and facilitate the student's transition and re-entry into the regular school program, except where otherwise indicated in this policy. - 4.
-Refusal or failure to meet conditions specified for the Expulsion Abeyance Program in accordance with this policy shall result in the removal of the abeyance option, and the student shall be expelled from all BCPS and programs until the duration of the original expulsion has lapsed.
+Refusal or failure to meet conditions specified for the Expulsion Abeyance Agreement shall result in the removal of the abeyance option, and the student shall be expelled from all Broward County Public Schools and programs until the duration of the original expulsion has lapsed.
 The appropriate expulsion code shall be entered into the student's permanent record.
 This record shall be forwarded to any school upon request for the purpose of student admission.